 Child Care Access Means Parents in School (CCAMPIS) Program

-The Child Care Access Means Parents in School (CCAMPIS) program supports eligible FCC students by providing increased access to affordable on-campus child care services at the Children's Center.
-Student-parents who are accepted into the program will receive a voucher to help cover the cost of child care services provided by the Children's Center.
+The Child Care Access Means Parents in School (CCAMPIS) program supports eligible FCC students by providing increased access to affordable child care services.
+Student-parents who are accepted into the program will receive a voucher to help cover the cost of child care services provided.
 The CCAMPIS program is funded in part by a grant from the U.S. Department of Education.

 Qualified applicants must: